 - 1. Home Office.
-A home office is permitted by right in any district by right as a secondary use as long as it complies with the requirements of this section. - A. The home office shall be owned and operated on by a member of the family residing in the dwelling unit - B. Any home office shall be confined to and operated within the principal structure or accessory structures. - C. There shall be no article or service sold or offered on the premises that would generate vehicle or customer/client traffic to the premise. - D. There shall be no signs relating to the home office. - E. There shall be no display or exterior storage of materials or products or any other indication of the home office. - F. The home office shall not produce any noise, vibration, smoke, dust, odors, heat, or glare. - G. There shall be no employees from outside the residence. - 2.
-Home occupations not meeting the above criteria shall be considered a home based business

-- or home based industry, and a special land use permit shall be required.
-The provisions of Section 5.04.02 shall apply. - 3.
-The use of a single-family residence by an occupant of that residence for a home occupation to give instruction in a craft or fine art within the residence shall be permitted in all districts.
+A home office is permitted by right in any district by right as a secondary use as long as it complies with the requirements of this section. - A. The home office shall be owned and operated on by a member of the family residing in the dwelling unit - B. Any home office shall be confined to and operated within the principal structure or accessory structures. - C. There shall be no article or service sold or offered on the premises that would generate vehicle or customer/client traffic to the premise. - D. There shall be no signs relating to the home office. - E. There shall be no display or exterior storage of materials or products or any other indication of the home office. - F. The home office shall not produce any noise, vibration, smoke, dust, odors, heat, or glare. - G. There shall be no employees from outside the residence. - Home occupations not meeting the above criteria shall be considered a home based business or home based industry, and a special land use permit shall be required.
+The provisions of Section 5.04.02 shall apply. - G.3.
+The use of a single-family residence by an occupant of that residence for a home occupation to give instruction in a craft or fine art within the residence shall be permitted in all districts. - 2.
+Home Based Business: A home occupation may be permitted as a secondary use on the property as a special use if it complies with the requirements of this section. - A. The home based business shall be owned and operated by a member of the family residing in the dwelling unit with not more than one employee who is not a family member.